learnbyexample/learn_gnuawk/gnu_awk.md

 Similar to `grep` and `sed`, by default `awk` automatically loops over input content line by line.
 You can then use `awk`'s programming instructions to process those lines.
 As `awk` is primarily used from the command line, many shortcuts are available to reduce the amount of typing needed.

 In the above examples, a regular expression (defined by the pattern between a pair of forward slashes) has been used to filter the input.
-Regular expressions (regexp) will be covered in detail in next chapter, only simple string value is used here without any special characters.
+Regular expressions (regexp) will be covered in detail in the next chapter, only simple string value is used here without any special characters.
 The full syntax is `string ~ /regexp/` to check if the given string matches the regexp and `string !~ /regexp/` to check if doesn't match.
 When the string isn't specified, the test is performed against a special variable `$0`, which has the contents of the input line.
 The correct term would be input **record**, but that's a discussion for a later chapter.

 Also, in the above examples, only the filtering condition was given and nothing about what should be done.
 By default, when the condition evaluates to `true`, the contents of `$0` is printed.
 Thus: